ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

     CORE_PEER_ADDRESS=peer0.unitedmarbles.com:7051

 **Step 9.6:** On Terminal Session 1, enter this command to list instantiated chaincodes on your channel.
-Spoiler alert- there aren\'t any, so you will get an empty list:
+Spoiler alert- there aren't any, so you will get an empty list:

     root@a20e5320179f:/opt/gopath/src/github.com/hyperledger/fabric/peer# peer chaincode list --instantiated --channelID ${CHANNEL_NAME}